10 Day Kangaroo Island Itinerary: Wildlife, Coastal Walks & National Parks

 The Kingscote Silos were painted in January 2022 by artists Cam Scale and Andrew Davis, transforming them into a striking public artwork.
 One side features a towering kangaroo—at 22 metres high, believed to be the largest painted kangaroo in the world.
 On the opposite side, an equally impressive black cockatoo completes the mural, both animals set within a sweeping landscape that celebrates the natural beauty of Kangaroo Island.

-- Book Kangaroo Island accommodation, car hire, and popular tours such as Seal Bay Conservation Park and Ocean Safaris well in advance, especially during peak seasons.
+• Plan ahead: Book accommodation, car hire, and popular tours such as Seal Bay Conservation Park or Ocean Safari well in advance, especially during peak seasons.

-- Drive cautiously and avoid driving at dawn, dusk, and night, when kangaroos and other wildlife frequently cross the roads on Kangaroo Island.
+• Drive with caution: Avoid driving at dawn, dusk, or night when kangaroos and other wildlife frequently cross the roads.

 More from South Australia: Adelaide and the Hills